Iowa Poker Laws & Online Gambling Legislation

 Iowa Gambling Facts

-Iowans no doubt engaged in quite a bit of gambling during the frontier days, as did many of the states in what was then the Western United States.
+During the frontier days, Iowans, like many Western states, undoubtedly participated in extensive gambling activities.
 For much of the last century, however, Iowa sat on the sidelines when it came to gambling expansion; it wasn’t until; 1983 that pari-mutuel betting got the official go-ahead, and Iowa actually introduced the lottery (in 1985) only four short years before approving riverboat gambling (in 1989).

 Regulated Gambling Options in Iowa